-This sour chickpea dish, also known as khatte chhole, is a tasty recipe for spicy chickpeas in a curry sauce with a chilli, ginger, onion and lemon juice dressing.
+This sour chickpea curry dish, also known as khatte chhole, is a tasty recipe for spicy chickpeas in a curry sauce with a chilli, ginger, onion and lemon juice dressing.

-Not only are the chickpeas in a delicious but mildly spiced curry, the spicy lemon and chilli dressing is poured on at the end to make the sour chickpeas.
+Not only are the chickpeas in a delicious but mildly spiced curry, a spicy lemon and chilli dressing is poured on at the end to make the sour chickpeas.
 This means it's a very easy meal if you need to adapt the level of spiciness for different members of the family.

-This means I am quite used to eating milder curries but with a few tongue tingling pieces of raw fresh chilli pepper dotted throughout.
 With this recipe, all the strong flavours are in the dressing.
 You can add as much or as little of it as you like to each portion.

-I first made this dish five years ago and it was the lemon dressing along with the name, 'sour chickpeas' that caught my eye when I saw it in Madhur Jaffrey's Indian Cookery.
+I first made this dish a few years years ago and it was the lemon dressing along with the name, 'sour chickpeas' that caught my eye when I saw it in Madhur Jaffrey's Indian Cookery.
 As soon as I saw it I knew I wanted to try that dressing out.
 I love lemon in savoury recipes.
 I think it makes a brilliant base for a salad dressing or marinade.
 But until I came across this I had never made a dressing to pour on top of a curry.

 How do you serve these spicy chickpeas?